kinidiya/Predict-Foreign-Exchange-Rates/README.md

 # Predicting Foreign Exchange Rates
-Within this project, my hope is to be able to predict EUR/USD exchange rates for the forseeable furture with the use of LSTMs, DNNs, and NLP.
-I will begin by simply using time series analysis to understand the seasonality of the exchange rate.
-After, I will adjust rate predictions through correlations of text sentiments found in old political articles to significant rate changes in the past.
+Within this project, the goal is to predict EUR/USD exchange rates for the forseeable furture with the use of LSTMs, DNNs, and NLP.
+Using time series analysis, the code will understand the seasonality of the exchange rate.
+After, the program will adjust rate predictions through correlations of text sentiments found in old political articles to significant rate changes in the past.

 ## Data Collection
+Data for EUR/USD csv was collected with Yahoo Finance.
+Additional information on political articles were collected with Google Scholar.

 ## Tracking Seasonality and Patterns